ClusterHQ/build.clusterhq.com/README.rst

 Mac OS X Buildslave
 -------------------

-Running tests on OS X requires root priviledges on an OS X machine and for SSH to be configured on this machine.
+Configuring an OS X machine to run tests requires root priviledges and for SSH to be configured on this machine.

 To configure this machine run:

    fab -f slave/osx/fabfile.py --hosts=${USERNAME}@${OSX_ADDRESS} install:0,${PASSWORD},${MASTER}

+The tests do not run with root or administrator privileges.

 Where ${USERNAME} is a user on the OS X machine, and ${PASSWORD} is the password in ``slaves.osx.passwords`` from the ``config.yml`` used to deploy the BuildBot master at ${MASTER}.